sina-tahbaz/RFID-Alarm-Clock/README.md

 # RFID-Alarm-Clock
 This is an alarm clock that turns off by scanning a predefined RFID tag.
 The idea is that by placing the tag outside the sleeping place, one has to get out of bed in order to turn the alarm off.
-It consists of an arduino pro mini, a mini RC522 RFID module, an OLED display and a vibration motor.
+It consists of an arduino pro mini, a mini RC522 RFID module, a 64x32 OLED display and a vibration motor.

 ![DSC04174](https://github.com/sina-tahbaz/RFID-Alarm-Clock/assets/110201165/2e8fd00e-1271-4a2e-8d40-6d6faf613fcb)